All Episodes

 Tentative agreement to overhaul the federal student loan program was close to collapsing last night after the Congressional Budget Office said the proposal would cost the Treasury $22 billion over 10 years.

-When the Democrats took over the House in 2007, the federal student loan rate was, I think 3.4%.
+When the Democrats took over the House in 2007, The federal student loan rate was, I think, 3.4%.

-And they messed around with the law, and the the upshot of it is that the rate was to double to 6.8% last summer, in the summer of 2012, so as to become a campaign issue in the presidential rate.
+And the upshot of it is that the rate was to double to 6.8% last summer in the summer of 2012 so as to become a campaign issue in the presidential rate.

 Yeah, in 2007, the Democrats cut the rate in half.

-It was 6.8, they cut it in half to 3.4 and took credit for it.
+They cut it in half to 3.4 and took credit for it.

 And then they automatically said that the 3.4% would expire in July of 2012, thereby returning the rate to 6.8%.

-They did this in the event that the Republicans were running the House, the Republicans would get blamed for it.
+They did this in the event that the Republicans were running the House.

-They planned all this in 2007, when they cut the rate in half.
+They planned all this in 2007 when they cut the rate in half.

-They then put a provision in that it would return to what it was 6.8% the summer of 2012, which it did.
+They then put a provision in that it would return to what it was 6.8% the summer 2012, which it did.

-Now, at the time everybody knew that when that happened, then there would be a mad dash to take it back down to 3.4% again as part of the campaign.
+Now, at the time, everybody knew that when that happened, then there would be a mad dash to take it back down to 3.4% again as part of the campaign.

 But something went wrong and it didn't happen.